 Hiking Calorie Burn Calculator

-Calculate calories burned hiking based on your weight, distance, ascent, and pack weight.
+Calculate calories burned hiking from your body weight, hours on trail, terrain, ascent, and pack weight.

 Hiking calorie burn depends on your body weight, the terrain gradient, the distance covered, and the weight of your pack.
 It’s consistently higher than flat walking because of the constant engagement of leg and core muscles.